 Click HERE to view our students’ exceptional work from this year!

 Please read this essay by Masako Toki, CIF Project Manager, on the importance of disarmament education for young generations.

 Izumi Nakamitsu, United Nations Under-Secretary General and High Representative of Disarmament Affairs, sent the following video message to the 2020 CIF participants.
 Although the in-person conference has been cancelled, her message to the future nonproliferation and disarmament leaders remains relevant to the work of our teachers and students, especially amidst this challenging global situation.

 If you have any further questions or concerns about this year’s CIF conference, feel free to contact us!

 MORE ON PAST PROJECTS

-This year’s Critical Issues Forum is supported by the SAGA Foundation, and the Tom and Sarah Pattison Fund.
+This year’s Critical Issues Forum is supported by the Tom and Sarah Pattison Fund, the SAGA Foundation, the Kathryn Wasserman Davis Collaborative in Conflict Transformation Fund, Mr. Gregg Wolpert, and other private donors.
 The Project was also supported by the United States – Japan Foundation between 2012 and 2018.

 Copyright © 2018 James Martin Center for Nonproliferation Studies (CNS).
 All rights reserved.